raganwald-deprecated/homoiconic/2012/08/decoupling_with_method_decorators.md

   SomeExampleModel::recalculate
 ```

 Hah!
 If we wanted to make testing easy and work with cross-cutting concerns, we can do that with method decorators too.
-This is an important pattern.
+This is an important pattern: Method decorators can be used to decouple code.

 What is YouAreDaChef's special sauce?
 -------------------------------------